The world is only as big as much as you have explored it.

 4. Cisco Grove Campgrounds, Soda Springs

-This beautiful natural site offers you the view and experience of South Yuba River.
+This beautiful natural site offers you the view and experience of the South Yuba River.
 Once you are here you will be surrounded by hundreds of acres of forests where you can camp.
 There is a lot that you can do at this campsite starting from playing volleyball and basketball to hiking and bicycling.
 If you visit Cisco Grove Campgrounds in winters, you can even go sledding and skiing.

 Plan your adventure: Cisco Grove Campground